About Taksa

 Credits

-Built and maintained by Junior Yono and Amer Yono.
+Co-founded by Royal Hannosh and Amer Junior Yono.
 App icon and visual identity preserved from the original Maju Designs release.